juantercerodiego/server-setup-to-employee-login/README.md

 </p>
 <p>

-The final step is "introducing" the employee's computer to the server.
-Once the workstation is joined to the domain, the server is officially in charge.
-This allows any authorized employee to sit down at that computer and log in with their company ID.
+**Next, I had to "introduce" the employee's computer to the server so the domain could take control of it.**

+**1:** Switched over and logged into the Windows 10 Client VM.

+**2:** Opened network adapter settings, changed the Preferred DNS Server to match the Private IP Address of my Windows Server, and saved it.
+(This points the client directly to our Domain Controller).

+**3:** Opened the Windows menu, searched for About your PC, and clicked Advanced system settings.

+**4:** Went to the Computer Name tab, clicked Change..., toggled the member settings from Workgroup to Domain, typed my domain name, and hit OK.

+**5:** Logged in with the Server’s Admin credentials when the prompt popped up, got the "Welcome to the domain" message, and restarted the PC.
 </p>
 <br />